The ROM ‘Minoan’ Goddess: the Suspect Sisters (and brothers)

 This figurine was extremely well-preserved and needed only a little restoration of the surface of the thighs.
 It is hard to tell whether the naked figure was meant to be male or female, since it lacks either genitals or breasts.
 It stands almost on tiptoe on a wedge-shaped plinth which is unknown elsewhere in Minoan art (except the Ashmolean god discussed below).
 It has shoulder-length wavy hair and wears a tall crown of a very un-Minoan style.
 The arms are made separately, but the rest of the figurine was carved of a single piece of ivory.

 The figure has also undergone radiocarbon testing, and the ivory seems to be around 500 years old.
 As with the Boston goddess, this is an unusual date, which may be explained by the same alternatives.
-Despite this result, it still appears on the museum’s online collection website as being Minoan.
+It appears on the museum’s online collection website as being Minoan or early 20th century.

 The Ashmolean Boy God